madeofpendletonwool/Pinepods-Docs/docs/tutorial-basics/sign-in-homescreen.md

    - **Full Name**: Enter your display name
 3. **Account Validation**: System verifies the provided information
 4. **Account Creation**: Successful validation creates your new account
-5. **Automatic Login**: You're automatically logged in after account creation

 #### Self-Registration Requirements
 - **Administrator Permission**: Feature must be enabled by server administrators
 - **Unique Username**: Chosen username must not already exist
 - **Valid Email**: Email address must be properly formatted and accessible
-- **Password Security**: Password must meet any configured security requirements

 ## Start Page Configuration

 ### Customizing Your Landing Page
-Pinepods allows you to configure which page you see immediately after logging in:
+Pinepods allows you to configure which page you see immediately after logging in in the settings of your account:

 #### Available Start Page Options
 - **Home**: Dashboard view with recent activity and quick access features